fuji-184/F_Comptime/README.md

-# comptime
+# F_Comptime

-FComptime is a Rust **compile time code evaluation and generation** library.
+F_Comptime is a Rust **compile time code evaluation and generation** library.
 It runs Rust code at test time, evaluating expressions, generating values or syntaxs, and producing files.
-Then includes those results at compile time in debug/release builds.
+Then includes those results at compile time in debug/release builds

 ---